abarker/typped/doc/sphinx_docs/dispatching.rst

    The last-registered handler function object is the one that is stored and called.
 All type specs are saved with the current handler function to be resolved handler is called.
-Then the original formal signature that matches is used to look up any evaluation function or AST data in a dict keyed on the precondition label (one-to-one with handlers) and the signature.
+Then the original formal signature that matches is used to look up any evaluation function or AST data in a dict attribute of the token keyed on the precondition label (for a given token precondition labels are one-to-one with handlers) and the signature.

 .. topic:: Overloading versus preconditions functions